-The physical features of the surface of the earth keep on changing all time on geological time scale.
-This is how we see mountains, valleys, plains, rivers and other relief features.
+It is not hard to understand the difference between erosion and deposition, if you understand the sequence of the geological processes that form relief features on the earth.
+The physical features of the surface of the earth keep on changing all the time on geological time scale.
+This is how we see mountains, valleys, plains, rivers, and other relief features.
 These topographical features are a result of natural geological processes called erosion and deposition.
 These are closely related concepts though totally opposite to each other.
 This is why there is confusion in the minds of many students of physical geography.
 This article attempts to clarify the doubts regarding natural processes called erosion and deposition.
 Let us take a closer look.

 The movement of rock pieces from one place to another, once they have been loosened by the action of physical or chemical weathering, is known as erosion.
-Erosion it is that is responsible for many of the relief features that we see on the surface of earth.
-Small pieces of rocks, sediment, and even soil are moved away by the action of natural geological agents such as flowing water, blowing winds and melting ice of glaciers under the influence of gravity.
+It is the erosion that is responsible for many of the relief features that we see on the surface of the earth.
+Small pieces of rocks, sediment, and even soil are moved away by the action of natural geological agents such as flowing water, blowing winds, and melting ice of glaciers under the influence of gravity.
 Most of the relief features such as hills and valleys are a result of erosion that is a constant, continuous process that goes on unabated in nature.
-Thus, in simplest of words, erosion is removal of loosened rock pieces from a higher elevation to a lowly point with the action of natural agents.
+Thus, in simplest of words, erosion is the removal of loosened rock pieces from a higher elevation to a lowly point with the action of natural agents.

 The process of erosion is complete when the journey of all particles falling and flowing under gravity is done with and all the sedimentation gets deposited and settles on the surface.
-This is the process of deposition that is technically speaking a part of the process of erosion.
+The final process is the process of deposition.
+Technically speaking, deposition is a part of the process of erosion.
 If erosion can be thought of as a sequence, it includes detachment, entrainment, transport, and finally deposition.
-Detachment is end process of weathering that finally results in loosening of rock particles.
-Entrainment refers to the actual transport of these particles through a natural agent such as water, wind or melting ice that slides down at some speed because of the action of action of gravity.
+Detachment is the end process of weathering that finally results in loosening of rock particles.
+Entrainment refers to the actual transport of these particles through a natural agent such as water, wind, or melting ice that slides down at some speed because of the action of gravity.

-• Erosion and deposition are continuous geological process that are natural and result in relief features seen over the surface of earth
+• Erosion and deposition are continuous geological processes that are natural and result in relief features seen over the surface of the earth.